decred/dcrdocs/docs/getting-started/obtaining-dcr.md

 Since the release of Decred on February 8th, 2016, there are three currency exchanges where you can buy or sell Decred (as of February 2017).
-We hope to have this list grow as time goes on.
+We hope this list will grow as time goes on.

 * [Poloniex](https://poloniex.com/)
 * [Bittrex](https://bittrex.com/)